vicente410/yora-lang/examples/README.md

 do_other_stuff() # this is outside the if
 ```

-An else block if only ran if the condition is false.
+An else block is only ran if the condition is false.
 ```nim
 if condition():
     do_stuff()